About Dawes County

 Courts & Case Records

 Dawes County is served by the Nebraska District Court, 12th Judicial District, which holds jurisdiction over felony criminal cases, civil matters exceeding $56,000, domestic relations, probate, guardianships, and appeals from county court.
-The District Court is located in the Dawes County Courthouse at 451 Main Street, Chadron, NE 69337, and can be reached at (308) 432-0100.
-The Dawes County Court handles misdemeanor criminal cases, traffic violations, small claims (up to $3,900), civil cases under $56,000, preliminary hearings, and certain juvenile matters.
+Dawes County Court is located in Dawes County Courthouse at 451 Main Street, Chadron, NE 69337, and can be contacted through the office’s website.
+Dawes County Court handles misdemeanor criminal cases, traffic violations, small claims (up to $3,900), civil cases under $56,000, preliminary hearings, and certain juvenile matters.

 - Nebraska operates a statewide case management system, and court records may be searched through the Nebraska Judicial Branch's online case search portal, though not all historical records have been digitized.